swcarpentry/make-novice/_episodes/09-conclusion.md

 > ## Creating an Archive
 >
 > Often it is useful to create an archive file of your project that includes all data, code,
 > and results.
-An archive file can packages many files into a single file that can easily be shared
+An archive file can packages many files into a single file that can easily be
-> with collaborators or downloaded as a single file.
-We can add steps to create the archive
+> downloaded and shared with collaborators.
+We can add steps to create the archive file inside
-> file inside the Makefile itself so it's easy to update our archive file as the project changes.
+> the Makefile itself so it's easy to update our archive file as the project changes.
 >
 >
 > Edit the Makefile to create an archive file of your project.
-Add new rules update existing
+Add new rules, update existing
-> rules, and add new variables to:
+> rules and add new variables to:
 >
 > * Create a new directory called `zipf_analysis` in the project directory.
 > * Copy all our code, data, plots and the Zipf summary table to this